meltano/meltano/docs/src/_guide/advanced-topics.md

 Meltano extensions are lightweight shims that allow you to integrate existing data tools with Meltano.
 Extensions allow the developer to add additional features like pre/post-hooks to run before/after Meltano executes the application, as well enabling project scaffolding to be customized for each plugin.
 This project scaffolding was previously accomplished via files bundles.

 The Meltano [Extension Developer Kit](https://github.com/meltano/edk) (EDK) was created to make it easier for developers to build Meltano extensions.
-The EDK also has functionality to allow the extension to initialize the scaffold of a project directory which was traditionally the job of files bundles, ultimately simplifying the work needed for developers.
 For more information on how to build your own EDK-based Meltano extension, see [the EDK docs](https://edk.meltano.com/en/latest/).

 ### EDK Context